Starting an LLC in South Dakota is Easy

-- Research South Dakota Business Licenses and Permits.
-For help, visit our How to Get a South Dakota Business License guide.
-There are also business license services that can help.
+- Research South Dakota business licenses and permits.
+For help, visit our How to Get a Business License in South Dakota guide.
+There are also business license services that will help with this.

-- File Your South Dakota LLC Annual Report.
-File online with the South Dakota Secretary of State by November 15th each year after the first year of formation.
+- File your South Dakota LLC annual report.
+File online with the South Dakota Secretary of State by November 15 each year after the first year of formation.

 - Understand South Dakota state tax requirements.
 Visit our South Dakota Sales Tax guide to learn more about seller’s permits and South Dakota sales tax.